ChatENV: An Interactive Vision-Language Model for Sensor-Guided Environmental Monitoring and Scenario Simulation: Results Discussion

 Base (non-tuned) versions of the video models underperform the ChatENV baseline, emphasizing the role played by domain exposure: Qwen's pre-training corpus already contains satellite data, while Video-LLaVA and LLaVA-NeXT don't have aerial data.
 Upon fine-tuning with our curated dataset, video-model performance increases by at least 75\%, demonstrating the way the suggested data pipeline overcomes this domain gap.

-From Tables \ref{tab:qwen_results} and \ref{tab:video_results}, it is clear that Gemini annotations consistently beat out ChatGPT annotations on virtually all metrics.
+From Tables \ref{tab:combined_results} and \ref{tab:video_results}, it is clear that Gemini annotations consistently beat out ChatGPT annotations on virtually all metrics.
 Comparing the two models from Table \ref{tab:video_results} further, Video-LLaVA tends to surpass LLaVA-NeXT-Video on ROUGE-L, COMET, and KCE-F1, among others, using fewer samples, for which Video-LLaVA, together with the Gemini annotations, achieves the best overall score.

 Table \ref{tab:ablation-sensors} (LEFT) showcases the effect of having the sensor information in the prompt versus not having them.
 This experiment was done using the Three-Turn Setting for the ChatENV model, using LoRA finetuning.
 It is clear that for all the annotation sets, including the sensor data yields higher scores in all metrics, demonstrating the need for sensor data to further explain and describe certain scenes in the images.
-Additionally, we compared our model against SOTA change detection models, including TEOChat and RS-LLaVA.
-While TEOChat can process two images simultaneously, it often struggles to describe changes at the scene level, performing better when specific objects are highlighted or when questions focus on natural disasters affecting the area.
-RS-LLaVA, on the other hand, processes single images similar to ChatENV, but has difficulty linking sensor readings to the corresponding geographical context.
-In contrast, ChatENV outperforms both models by providing more comprehensive scene-level change descriptions and coherently integrating sensor data into its responses.

 Figure \ref{fig:visual_results} provides a qualitative result of the \textit{What-If} interaction flow.
 A user first queries the model about an aerial image with its associated sensor readings, then poses a hypothetical (``What if \ldots?'') question.
 ChatENV’s response (green) closely matches the reference answer derived from the second image (red), where the what-if scenario answer actually happens (using the second image in the dataset).
 This demonstrates its ability to reason about unseen outcomes.
 This fidelity underpins practical use-cases such as environmental monitoring and urban-planning simulations, where grounded yet imaginative projections are essential.